 He’s known all over the world, and if you have the chance to talk to him you’ll understand why.
 His art involves a fascinating holistic approach that embraces all aspects of a single phenomenon.
 With him, stones become alive, show their philosophical importance, allow us to linger and enjoy yet another sound of nature, and tell us a thing or two about the universe.

 Different languages, disciplines, yet-to-discover natural laws, all meet in the realm Sciola has created in his open-air museum.
 Which is “overwhelming in the evening, when the sun sets beyond the skyline”, according to its king.

-Defining Sciola merely a sculptor would be limiting towards both his art and his stones.
+Defining Sciola merely as a sculptor would be limiting to both his art and his stones.